IRL2/nanover-docs/source/tutorials/basics.rst

 * **The primary NanoVer server**, found in the `nanover-server-py <https://github.com/IRL2/nanover-server-py>`_ git repo.
   This server is written in python and is the go-to server for NanoVer users.
-* The Rust Server, found in the `nanover-rs <https://github.com/IRL2/nanover-rs>`_ git repo, and is written in Rust.
+* The Rust Server, found in the `nanover-server-rs <https://github.com/IRL2/nanover-server-rs>`_ git repo, and is written in Rust.
 We include brief instructions for using this server on this page, but we recommend using the Python Server.

 Nanover Protocol